vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/store-framework-analytics-installing-google-tag-manager.md

 5. On the checkout page, click `Place Order`.

-> ℹ️ GTM is a free app.
+> ℹ GTM is a free app.

 6. You will see a success message about the purchase.
 Click `Go to Install Page` to be redirected to the GTM setup page in the VTEX admin.